 The best way to get started in fishing tournaments is by joining up with someone who is already familiar with competitive angling.
 You can do this by joining a saltwater fishing team or seeking out a tournament angler that’s looking for a co-angler to join them.
 By fishing alongside someone who already has many years of experience in the sport, you’ll be able to learn the ropes without incurring as much risk as you would going solo.

-When fishing with someone who is successful at tournaments, you’ll be able to spend time taking notes on where they are fishing, the techniques and lures they’re using, as well as how they adapt in different situations.
-They can also teach you things like fishing etiquette, planning and how to create a winning strategy for a multi-day event where you’re pitted against some of the best in the world.
+When fishing with someone who is successful at tournaments, you’ll be able to take notes on where they are fishing, the techniques and lures they’re using, and how they adapt in different situations.
+They can also teach you things like etiquette, planning, and creating a winning strategy for a multi-day fishing event where you’re pitted against some of the best in the world.

-Being able to get your feet wet in the sport of competitive fishing alongside someone who is already familiar with it lets you ask questions as you go along and gain a wealth of useful knowledge that will prepare you in your quest to become a champion.
+Being able to get your feet wet in competitive fishing alongside someone who is already familiar with it lets you ask questions as you go along and gain a wealth of useful knowledge that will prepare you in your quest to become a champion.

 It’s great to fish in a highly-competitive tournament, but if you’re not having fun doing it, it becomes more of a job and less of a hobby.
-Many anglers lose that sense of enjoyment they used to get from fishing by entering into a competition level that’s too difficult for them.
-It’s better to take small steps and, once you find yourself winning a good number of amateur tournaments, make the jump to a larger stage.
+Many anglers lose the sense of enjoyment they used to get from fishing by entering a competition level that’s too difficult for them.
+It’s better to take small steps and, once you win a good number of amateur tournaments, jump to a larger stage.

-There are plenty of mistakes you can make in your first few seasons competing in fishing tournaments.
-It’s best to make those mistakes when you’re fishing in a smaller tournament where there’s less pressure than to crash and burn at the professional or semi-pro level.
-By sticking to these tips, you can step into the realm of competitive fishing with confidence that will be the driving force behind your success.
+You can make plenty of mistakes in your first few seasons competing in fishing tournaments.
+It’s best to make those mistakes when fishing in a smaller tournament where there’s less pressure than to crash and burn at the professional or semi-pro level.
+By sticking to these tips, you can step into competitive fishing with confidence that will be the driving force behind your success.